oliviergimenez/my_website/content/blog/learning-machine-learning/index.md

 +++

 I would like to familiarize myself with machine learning (ML) techniques in `R`.
 So I have been reading and learning by doing.
-I thought I'd share my experience for others who'd like to give it a try.
+I thought I'd share my experience for others who'd like to give it a try[^1].

+[^1]: This post was also published on https://www.r-bloggers.com.

 <!--more-->